Edward Teller: Decision to drop the bombs

-Unknown to Teller at the time, four of his colleagues were solicited by the then secret May to June 1945 Interim Committee.
-It is this organization which ultimately decided on how the new weapons should initially be used.
+Unknown to Teller at the time, four of his colleagues were solicited by the then-secret May to June 1945 Interim Committee.
+It is this organization that ultimately decided on how the new weapons should initially be used.
 The committee's four-member Scientific Panel was led by Oppenheimer, and concluded immediate military use on Japan was the best option:

 Teller later learned of Oppenheimer's solicitation and his role in the Interim Committee's decision to drop the bombs, having secretly endorsed an immediate military use of the new weapons.
 This was contrary to the impression that Teller had received when he had personally asked Oppenheimer about the Szilard petition: that the nation's fate should be left to the sensible politicians in Washington.
 Following Teller's discovery of this, his relationship with his advisor began to deteriorate.

 In 1990, the historian Barton Bernstein argued that it is an "unconvincing claim" by Teller that he was a "covert dissenter" to the use of the bomb.
 In his 2001 Memoirs, Teller claims that he did lobby Oppenheimer, but that Oppenheimer had convinced him that he should take no action and that the scientists should leave military questions in the hands of the military; Teller claims he was not aware that Oppenheimer and other scientists were being consulted as to the actual use of the weapon and implies that Oppenheimer was being hypocritical.